eq

 Custom products Merch panels Catalog depth

 Guides, stories, FAQs, and educational pages that make people feel smarter — and help search engines understand you.
-Often this is a non‑ecommerce or hybrid site (education, media, community, B2B).
-It can stand alone, or support a store when it makes sense.
+Often a non-ecommerce or hybrid site.
+Can stand alone, or support a store when it makes sense.

 We like content that teaches.
 Not content that fills space.